Biogas Upgrading Technology

 Full-system solutions utilizing three leading biogas upgrading technologies

-Greenlane’s upgrading systems are marketed and sold under the Greenlane Biogas™ brand.
-Biogas upgrading systems cleanse the impurities in biogas and separate the carbon dioxide from the biomethane to create a clean, high-purity low-carbon fuel: renewable natural gas (RNG).
+Greenlane’s biogas upgrading solutions are marketed and sold under the Greenlane Biogas™ brand.
+Biogas upgrading systems cleanse the impurities in biogas and separate the carbon dioxide from the biomethane to create a clean, high-purity low-carbon fuel: biomethane / renewable natural gas (RNG).

 Greenlane is the only biogas upgrading company to offer multiple core technologies: water wash, pressure swing adsorption (PSA), and membrane separation.